 #3 Open Shelving

-While this craze may not be a cabinet style specifically, it’s relevant because some people are choosing to skip sections of cabinetry all together.
+While this craze may not be a cabinet style specifically, it’s relevant because some people are choosing to skip sections of cabinetry altogether.
 While open shelving can be beautiful, it’s not the best choice for those of us who aren’t the most organized.
 Open shelving is sleek and modern, but it also means that all of your “stuff” is on display.
 Open shelving can bring an open, modern feel to your kitchen while also giving the illusion of more space.
 Open shelving is a great option for anyone that has more display items (think a favorite mug set, family heirloom cookbook or decorative vases).
 Remember that every item displayed on open shelving will impact the overall aesthetic of the room.

 #4 Bold Colors